 This topic will review the pathologic classification and treatment of benign breast disorders.
 Evaluation of women presenting with symptoms related to the breast and diagnosis of breast disorders are discussed separately.
-(See "Breast masses and other common breast problems" and "Breast pain" and "Nipple discharge".)
+(See "Clinical manifestations and diagnosis of a palpable breast mass" and "Breast pain" and "Nipple discharge".)

 CLASSIFICATION OF BENIGN BREAST LESIONS